diptanshumahish/wallpups_final/README.md

 # Wallpups

-Wallpups is a multi-platform open source app being developed using Flutter.
+Wallpups is a multi-platform open source app being developed with the help of Flutter.

-This App mainly focuses on an innovative and beautiful User Interface, and is basically a wallpaper app, which for the time collects data using the random image generator provided by Unsplash.
+This App mainly focuses on an innovative and beautiful User Interface, and is basically a wallpaper app, which for the time collects data using random image generator provided by Unsplash.

-this app is available on playstore
+This app is available on playstore

 ## Authors